Chikus/Perceptron-numpy/README.md

 4) Last step is press the button "Calcular" and you will se how the perceptron start to divided the two clases.
 ![Screenshot](p4.png)

+#Note
+You can modify the activation function, in this case is Sigmoid, but you can create your own version function, also you can modify the number of Epochs.